Best 2 Person Tents

 In terms of durability and weather protection, the Anjan GT is perfect, bar none.
 It sports metal rings on the four corners to reduce wear, reinforced vestibule zippers, a bathtub floor, and all the elements to prevent even the smallest amount of water from seeping through.

 Due to the tunnel design, only four pegs are needed for pitching.
-On top of this is the pole tensioner pole system and the result is a tent that is very easy to pitch.
+On top of this is the pole tensioner pole system and the result is a product that is very easy to pitch.
 Also, the inner and outer tents can be used separately if you buy separate pole holders.

 Weight and Portability

-What makes it easy to place the Anjan GT Tent number one on this list is its unique nature.
+What makes it easy to place the Anjan GT number one on this list is its unique nature.
 That, and its absolutely insane durability and water protection which is hard to fathom until you actually use it.

 - Features an insanely large vestibule